Module 2: Rehab Yoga, Working with the Pelvic Floor, Fascial Thinking, Supporting Cancer Patients

 Advanced Program ｜Residential ｜Module 2

-Working with the Pranic Body and Conscious Mind｜Rehab Yoga including hip and knee replacement｜Working with cancer｜Fascial thinkingRegister here
+Working with the Pranic Body and Conscious Mind｜Rehab Yoga｜Working with the Pelvic Floor｜Fascial thinking｜Supporting Cancer PatientsRegister here

-Working with Cancer
+Working with the Pelvic Floor

 Fascia is a key structural component of the body.
 As such, it contributes to the physical well-being of our bodies and is often indicated in pain and dysfunction.
-In this course, we will learn all about fascia and its relationship to structure and health.
+In this course we will learn all about fascia and its relationship to structure and health.
 Students will learn how to identify facial lines in the body and the restrictions within them.
 There will also be an emphasis on common fascia-based pain patterns and how to shift fascia through asana and pranayama techniques.
 Students will leave with a clear understanding of how to work with bodies using a fascial viewpoint to relieve pain patterns.

 Students will examine working with cancer patients through the koshic model—learning to effectively and safely teach asana, pranayama, and meditation with a clear understanding of contraindications for this population.